Service Dog FAQs

 - To recognize and/or manage undesirable human behavior or provide supervision, navigation, or safety from environmental hazards.

 People with physical or developmental disabilities, adults who are Deaf or hard of hearing, as well as professionals working in health care, visitation, educational or criminal justice settings who can demonstrate that a service dog will enhance their independence or their quality of life are qualified to apply.

-The application process, as well as all lectures, individual instruction and written class materials for the pairing process (Team Training), are given in English.
-We can accommodate specific communication needs including providing interpreters for our hearing dog students during Team Training and other events.
+The application process, as well as all lectures, individual instruction and written class materials for the pairing process (Team Training), are in English.
+We can accommodate specific communication needs, including providing interpreters for our hearing dog students during Team Training and other events.

 Individuals applying for a service dog must be at least 18 years old with an established, stable home life.
-We find those 25 years of age and up typically are most suitable for a service dog.
-Children must be at least 5 years old to be considered for a skilled companion.
+We find those who are 25 years of age and up are typically most suitable for a service dog.
+Children must be at least five years old to be considered for a service dog.

 Canine Companions has a comprehensive and interactive application process.
 Before we begin, we first exchange basic information to determine whether the program will be a good fit.
 At each step of the application process, experienced Canine Companions staff review an applicant’s need and qualifications to determine whether or not the applicant will move on.
 Click on the graphic below for more information about the application process.

 All inquiring individuals should receive a response from Canine Companions within 4-6 weeks.

 Once on the list, the wait time varies greatly between categories and based on each individual’s needs.
 Typically, service dog candidates have the longest wait, as dogs with very specific temperaments are needed for these placements.